Kfar Ruppin: History

-The kibbutz was founded in 1938 by the "Massad" group as part of the tower and stockade enterprise.
-The first residents were members of the Noar Haoved youth movement immigrants from Germany, Bohemia and Austria, and former members of a labour group from Herzliya.
+The kibbutz was founded in 1938 by the "Massad" group as part of the Tower and Stockade enterprise.
+The first residents were members of the Noar Haoved youth movement immigrants from Nazi Germany, German-speaking Bohemia in Czechoslovakia, and the Federal State of Austria, and former members of a labour group from Herzliya.
 It was named in honour of Arthur Ruppin, a Zionist leader who was at the time the head of the Settlement Department of the Jewish Agency and who helped the group with establishing the kibbutz as part of his effort to develop Jewish settlement in the Land of Israel.
 The small group of settlers was facing very harsh living conditions, which led their parent movement to direct some 80 members of the "BeNativ" group to join them in 1942.
-Most of these had arrived from Czechoslovakia travelling on illegal immigrant ships.
+Most of these had arrived from Czechoslovakia via illegal immigrant ships in the Fifth Aliyah.

-Kfar Ruppin uses lands that belonged to the depopulated Palestinian village of Masil al-Jizl.
+Kfar Ruppin is located near the depopulated Palestinian village of Masil al-Jizl.

-From 2017, the Mekhinat HaEmek (מכינת העמ"ק) pre-army preparatory academy moved to the kibbutz from the close by moshav Tel Te'omim.
+Since 2017, the Mekhinat HaEmek (מכינת העמ״ק) pre-army preparatory academy has been located in the kibbutz, rather than the nearby moshav Tel Te'omim.
 The mechina was established in 2006 and admits both religious and secular men and women.
 It is now in its twelfth session; learn and volunteer on the kibbutz and the surrounding area.